anyars-encarta/banking-app/README.md

 > Horizon is a banking app that allows customers to link multiple bank accounts in a single app.
 Users are also able to make transfers between banks.
 It was built with Next.js, Shadcn, Tawilwind CSS, Dwolla, Appwrite, Chart.js, and Plaid.
 >
-> It was built with Next.js, Shadcn, Tawilwind CSS, Dwolla, Appwrite, Chart.js
+> It was built with Next.js, Shadcn, Tawilwind CSS, Dwolla, Appwrite

 ## 🛠 Built With <a name="built-with"></a>
 1. React